jeshu/kids-learning/client/README.md

+# Kids Learn
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`